-The challenge course is a valuable tool for group development.
-The challenge course functions as a living laboratory for participants to learn to work in right relationship with self and others.
+The Challenge Course is a valuable tool for group development.
+The challenge course, located at the Loyola University Retreat and Ecology Campus (LUREC), functions as a living laboratory for participants to learn to work in right relationship with self and others.
 Benefits include the development of trust, communication skills, increased self-efficacy, an awareness of self and others, and leadership capacities.
 The goal of participating in a challenge course is for participants and groups to transfer learning on the course to their everyday lives.

 A challenge course is a series of low elements (requiring spotting, less than 12’ off the ground) and high elements (requiring a safety system, greater than 12’ off of the ground).
 An element is a structure that functions as an obstacle constructed of wood, metal cables, and rope.
 These elements are arranged into a sequence of activities.